-These whole wheat witch fingers use jam in place of food coloring!
-Not only are they healthier with whole wheat flour, but they taste great!
+These healthier whole wheat witch fingers use jam in place of food coloring!
+Can be made with all-purpose flour or with whole wheat for a 100% whole grain version.

-I’m preparing for a Halloween party and had no intention of posting these (tons of butter + powdered sugar) but after seeing how they came out, I just have to!
+I’m preparing for a Halloween party and had no intention of posting these bloody witch fingers (tons of butter + powdered sugar) but after seeing how they came out, I just have to!
 I hope you can forgive me. ;) I’ve been struggling with coming up with Halloween goodies that are totally free of processed food so I was ridiculously happy to have come across these!